Calle Klenner 349, Puerto Varas, Chile

 The rooms, standard, superior (with lake view) and suites, are ample, have the same earthy–tone décor, and feel fresh.
 But while the temperate pool, jacuzzi and sauna in the basement of the hotel are a welcome site, and the equipment in the little gym are top notch, the ambience of the hotel spa lacks the space and friendliness one encounters in the rest of the hotel.
 (Plus late arrivals may find the staff more worried about closing time than guest pleasures.)
 The hotel's two young restaurants have an exciting menu, from Chilean fare to Mediterranean cuisine, but you don't want to miss out on the restaurants around town, some of which offer seafood dishes you won't soon forget.

-The Hotel Patagonico is unlike any other hotel in the region, though the small Quincho Country Home outside of town offers more intimate attention, and it is more than a step above the rest of its local competition.
+The Enjoy Puerto Varas is unlike any other hotel in the region, though the small Quincho Country Home outside of town offers more intimate attention, and it is more than a step above the rest of its local competition.
 It's a warm, relaxing place to unwind and an excellent choice for your Patagonian adventures.

 Total Number of Rooms: 91